 Jamestown was founded during the imperial conflict between Roman Catholic Spain and Protestant England.
 Fear of Spanish spies grew strong in the harsh and heated living conditions at James Fort.
-Crucifixes such as this one prove Catholics were among the settlers from the very start — and one of them became the first person executed in Virginia.
+Crucifixes such as this one found in 2007 prove Catholics were among the settlers from the very start — and one of them became the first person executed in Virginia.

 Two decades of open warfare between Catholic Spain and Protestant England were settled in a 1604 treaty.
 Yet religious tensions still simmered as the two nations maneuvered to see who would control North America.
 Spain’s King Philip III believed the Jamestown settlement was illegal and kept a close eye on it.

 The imperial tension was matched by religious uncertainty within England.
 Anglicanism struggled to define itself as a religion that had fractured from Catholicism just a few decades before.
 Queen Elizabeth I continued rituals of the Catholic Church, such as keeping a crucifix on her altar.
 By the end of her reign, there were as many Englishmen converting back to Catholicism as there were converting to Protestantism.
 With such uncertainty in the air, settlers leaving for Virginia had to swear an oath of supremacy to James and against the Pope (though it was not required of the colonizing gentlemen, many of whom had been Catholic, and the Virginia Company of London did hire Catholic tradesmen whose skills could help Virginia succeed).
 Many colonists suspected that any Catholic would be a spy for Spain.
 In the first year of James Fort, two colonists were publicly tried on religious grounds.
 The first president of the governing council in Virginia, Edward Maria Wingfield, was suspected of being a Catholic sympathizer and was returned to England.
 Fellow councilman Captain George Kendall was also suspected of being a Catholic and was executed at Jamestown in 1608.